surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 They no little about the pathway to the endpoint, error control and nothing to ensure delivery.

-> The internet protocol treats each internet datagram as an independent wntity unrelated to any other internet datagream, There are no connections or logical circuits.
+> The internet protocol treats each internet datagram as an independent entity unrelated to any other internet datagram, There are no connections or logical circuits.

 The key is that all routers and hosts follow the same set of rules.
 Amazingly they are run by humans who typically do not follow the rules.